I work with people of diverse cultural backgrounds

 Costs

 The costs for sessions with me are the responsibility of the patients.
 My fee for one session of psychotherapy or psychoanalysis is 180 CHF.
 Typically, I issue invoices at the end of each month, and payment is expected within 20 days.
-However, individual agreements can be made, such as paying the fee after a specified number of sessions.
+However, individual agreements can be made.
 Payment can be made in cash or via bank transfer.
 If you prefer alternative payment methods, such as Paypal, or if you would like to receive bills in a different currency, we can discuss these options in person.
+It is important to clarify the financing of your treatment before we begin working together.

 My offer